manishh101/routine/md/routine.md

             *   **Room Availability:** Is the selected room already booked for another class at this day/time?
         *   If a collision is detected, the backend returns an error message detailing the conflict.
 The frontend displays this to the admin.
         *   If no collisions, the class is saved to the program routine.
+        *   After successful save, the backend identifies affected teachers (both old and new) and publishes a message to the RabbitMQ queue.
-    *   **Teacher Routine Update:** After successful save, trigger update/regeneration of affected teachers' individual routines.
+    *   **Teacher Routine Update:** After successful save, identify affected teachers and publish a message to the RabbitMQ queue with the `affectedTeacherIds`.
+A separate worker service will process the queue and update the teacher schedules.
 *   **Data Fetching (`@tanstack/react-query`):**
     *   Programs, Semesters, Sections.
     *   Subjects, Teachers, Rooms (for modal dropdowns).